Priyanshu4/sdp/README.md

 - `rf_gridsearch.py`
   - Trains a Random Forest model with grid search for hyperparameter optimization
   - Arguments:
-     - `--train_test_split`: Selects which train/test split to use
-     - `--balance`: Use resampling to balance the training data distribution with undersampling

 #### Gradient Boosting Machines
 - `gbm.py`